Cook County Board of Commissioners

 The Cook County Board of Commissioners is a legislative body made up of 17 commissioners who are elected by district, and a president who is elected county-wide, all for four-year terms.
 Cook County is the United States' second most populous county, with a population of 5.2 million residents, and the city of Chicago as the county seat.
 The county board sets policy and laws for the county regarding property, public health services, public safety, and maintenance of county highways.
 It is presided over by its president and the county's chief executive, currently Toni Preckwinkle.

-The commissioners, president, and county clerk (who serves as clerk of the board), hold the same offices ex officio on the separate governmental taxing body, the Cook County Forest Preserve District Board of Commissioners.
+The commissioners, president, county clerk (who serves as clerk of the board) and county treasurer, hold the same offices ex officio on the separate governmental taxing body, the Cook County Forest Preserve District Board of Commissioners.